-Winclone 6 or later, including Winclone 9, has the ability to create Winclone images in either file-based (WIM) or block-based mode.
+Winclone 6 (or later) has the ability to create Winclone images in either file-based (WIM) or block-based mode.
 This article explains the difference and information on selecting the correct format.

 File-based (WIM) image format

 WIM format creates a Winclone image by creating an archive of all the files on a Windows volume.
 All of meta-data (such as security descriptors and permissions) are archived with the file data as well.
 If you have a large number of files on your boot camp partition, it can take a long time to create and restore WIM images since the drive must do a operation on each file.
 Also, if there is any file corruption (either in the files or in the metadata), the image creation may fail.
 CHKDSK does not check all files on the disk, so these errors might not be caught when checking the disk.